kohler/hotcrp/devel/apidoc/submissions.md

 The search is specified in the `q` parameter (and other search parameters, such as `t` and `qt`).
-All matching visible submissions are returned, as an array of submission objects, in the response property `papers`.
+All matching visible submissions are returned, as an array of submission objects, in the response field `papers`.

 Since searches silently filter out non-viewable submissions, `/papers?q=1010` and `/paper?p=1010` can return different error messages.
 The `/paper` request